Kea172/KCCPlus/README.md

 # KCCPlus
-KCCPlus or Katniss's Cape Canaveral Plus is a collection of configs desinged to improve the options of launch sites at Cape Canaveral (so far) available to the user.
+KCCPlus or Katniss's Cape Canaveral Plus is a collection of configs for missing Katniss's Cape Canaveral launch sites along with several other misc buildings.

 Dependencies:
 Tundra's Space Center